-Don’t get me wrong, I still buy things.
-I’m a minimalist, not a Luddite.
+Don’t get me wrong, I still buy things—I’m a minimalist, not a Luddite.
 But most of the things I purchase aren’t things in the traditional sense.

-During my lost days of yesteryear—my lotus-eating twenties—I spent much of my hard-earned moolah on material possessions: luxury cars, a massive house, expensive furniture, every new gadget available, and expensive clothes and shoes and watches and collectables and you-name-it.
-However, none of these things fulfilled me.
+During my lotus-eating twenties, I spent much of my hard-earned moolah on material possessions: luxury cars, a massive house, expensive furniture, every new gadget available, expensive clothes, shoes, watches, collectibles—you name it, I probably had it.

-So buy that fancy new wristwatch if you must.
-I’ll be over here experiencing life—growing—not concerned with the time.
+So buy that fancy new wristwatch, if you must; I’ll be over here experiencing life—growing—not concerned with the time.

 If you find value in The Minimalists, consider donating a dollar.